Triton

 Guillotine Point

-A jagged bedrock mountain spearing out of the most turbulent, rocky waters of Triton Bay, Guillotine Point is infamous as a perilous ship graveyard.
-The surrounding seas are choppy and unpredictable, cloaked in a constant haze of fog that obscures vision and hides the countless hungry sharks below.
-The island’s sharp, craggy cliffs and treacherous waters have claimed many unwary vessels, their wreckage scattered like broken bones peeking up through the roiling surf.
+A jagged bedrock mountainous island spearing out of the most turbulent, rocky waters of Triton Bay, Guillotine Point is an infamous ship graveyard.
+The surrounding seas are choppy and unpredictable, cloaked in a constant haze of fog that hides the countless hungry sirens below.
+The island’s sharp, craggy cliffs and treacherous waters have claimed many unwary vessels and scattered their wreckage like broken bones peeking up through the roiling surf.
+At the heart of this shattered island lies a narrow crack in the rocks leading into a hidden fjord veiled by thick seaweed.
+Within this secluded enclave, the Court of the Queen of Mermaids resides.
+Encircled by barnacle-encrusted walls.
+She lounges lazily among a glittering mass of messages in bottles that she and her sisters collect and read giggling with cruel delight.

 High above, at the peak of Guillotine Point, stands a shattered ship.
 According to legend, the ship was carried to the mountaintop by a colossal wave, the likes of which could only have been summoned by the enraged ocean god-beast Galu.
 The wreck, now splintered and weathered by time, hangs like a corpse on display, visible for miles.